Thunder Looks to Stay Alive Tonight in Rapid City

 - Thunder Looks to Stay Alive Tonight in Rapid City - Wichita Thunder

-- Preview: Royals Celebrate Youth Hockey Teams on 'Youth Hockey Night,' Home Series Opener vs. Solar Bears - Reading Royals
+- Royals Celebrate Fans on Fandemonium Night in Series Finale vs. Solar Bears - Reading Royals

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.